 About The Sardine Bar

 The Garage at The Sardine Bar is located at the historic 680 North Lake Shore Drive building.
 The space is a hub for Pritzker School of Law, Feinberg School of Medicine, Kellogg School of Management, and PhD students based on the Northwestern Chicago campus to work on their entrepreneurial projects.
 The office is outfitted with private desks, collaborative co-working spaces, a conference room, sound proof privacy booths, and white board walls.

 To gain 24/7 Wildcard access to The Sardine Bar, Northwestern students must be working on an entrepreneurial or innovation project and complete a Student Founder application.
 For more information on becoming a Student Founder, please email email@example.com.

 The unique space was originally a jazz bar called “The Gold Star Sardine Bar,” hosting musical greats like Tony Bennett, Liza Minelli, and Bobby Short.
 We’ve kept the exterior signage intact and are using a portion of the original name to pay homage to this fun piece of Chicago history.

 You can learn more about The Sardine’s Bar history on WBEZ’s Curious City, here.

-Joo-Young is the evening Community Manager who is responsible for maintaining the space and staffing community events at The Sardine Bar.
-Her skillsets in startups, innovation, and design come from past experiences at MATTER, Knight Lab, and the Segal Design Institute.
-Joo-Young received a BA in Neuroscience from Northwestern and is currently a medical student at the Feinberg School of Medicine.
+Joo-Young is the Community Manager at The Sardine Bar, serving as a liaison and resource for students on Northwestern’s Chicago campus who are interested in getting involved with entrepreneurship.
+Her skillsets in startups and innovation come from past experiences at MATTER, Knight Lab, and the Segal Design Institute.
+She is currently a medical student at Northwestern’s Feinberg School of Medicine.